 For our performance of Bach’s St Matthew Passion in March 2012, we invited three inner London primary schools to join us in an innovative project to form the Ripieno Chorus.
 Professional singing teachers, including some of the soloists performing in the concert itself, went into the schools to run a number of workshops, teaching the children their notes and singing technique, and immersing them generally in the experience of singing one of the greatest choral works ever written.
 Click here to see some of the feedback.

-We are pleased to announce three initiatives:
+We are pleased to announce a new initiative:

-The Young Apprentice Tenor Scheme
+Young Apprentice Bass and Tenor Scheme

 The Scheme also includes associate membership of the choir for two concert seasons and nine one-to-one singing lessons per season with top vocal coaches.

-Our first Apprentice Tenors, Nick and Peter (pictured above receiving certificates and scores of the Bach B minor Mass on completion of their apprenticeship with the choir), highly recommend the experience – see their testimonials here.
+Apprentice Tenors, Nick and Peter (pictured above receiving certificates and scores of the Bach B minor Mass on completion of their apprenticeship with the choir), highly recommend the experience – see their testimonials here.

 The Young Singers’ Scheme